Genymobile/gm_pr/README.md

 Refer to the django project if you want to change the configuration.
 Normally you should only need to adjust a few settings:

-**ALLOWED_HOSTS** You may want to add the name of your server if you use the docker / apache configuration.
+**ALLOWED_HOSTS** list the hosts allowed to connect to this app.
+Use "*" to allow everything.
+This is the first thing to check if you see a "Bad Request (400)" This parameter is configurable with environment variable `GM_PR_ALLOWED_HOSTS`

 **STATIC_URL** Add the full URL to your static directory